michelemendel/times.place/blueprint/3_plan.md

 - Data: Initially, static JS object/JSON, persisted to local storage.
 - Backend (planned later): Golang with PostgreSQL

+## Data Model Structure

+**Reference**: See the complete data model specification in `2_spec.md` → Structure → Data Model section.

+### Implementation Details

+- **Storage Format**: Data will be stored as nested JavaScript objects/JSON in localStorage
+- **UUID Generation**: Use `crypto.randomUUID()` (available in modern browsers) to generate all entity UUIDs
+- **Date/Time Implementation**: See utility functions in `frontend/src/utils/datetime.js`
+  - Event List dates: Store and validate as ISO 8601 date strings (YYYY-MM-DD)
+  - Event DateTime: Store as Unix epoch timestamp (seconds since January 1, 1970 UTC) representing the full date and time
+  - Event Display: Extract only the time portion from the stored datetime for display to users
+  - Timezone and locale handling: Automatically uses browser settings for timezone and locale

 ## UI Structure

 ### Visitor page